Don't lose your sanity dealing with unrequited LOVE!

 Now I am sensible.
 I can understand that for some this is easier said than done.
-For me it was a process, but one I committed to with everything in me, because I knew that I deserved better, so I wanted to make sure I created a post that spoke to those who are losing themselves loving someone who doesn't love them the same way in return.
+For me it was a process, but I committed to it with everything in me, because I knew that I deserved better.
+I decided to write this post for those like me who are losing themselves loving someone who doesn't love them the same way in return.

 It's so easy for us to see what we want in others.